WorldBrain/Memex/src/refactoring.md

 ### Work description

-Refactor these remote functions to be type safe (helping with typechecking, IDE completion, and understanding).
-Including the setup of these functions (`makeRemotelyCallable`) and the usage of these functions (`remoteFunction`).
+Refactor these remote functions to be type safe.
+Including the setup of these functions (`makeRemotelyCallable`) and the client usage of these functions (`remoteFunction`).

 ### Methodology

 -   Identify a set of remote function registrations from the TODO list below.

--   Create an interface that describes its functions, arguments and returns, e.g. `NotificationInterface`.
-Interfaces should be defined in a standalone types file or inside an existing standalone file with only types (such that when importing this interface, it doesn't import the functionality too).
+-   Create an interface that describes the functions, arguments and returns, or a set thereof, e.g. `NotificationInterface`.
+Interfaces should be defined in a standalone types file or inside an existing standalone file with only types, so that when importing this interface, it doesn't import the functionality too, and remains lightweight.

 -   Modify where it is setup via `makeRemotelyCallable` to use `makeRemotelyCallableType<T>` where `T` is this newly created interface.

--   Move the registration of this remote function to along side the others in `src/background.js`
+-   Move the registration of this remote function to alongside the others in `src/background.js`

 -   Search through all usages of this function from `remoteFunction`.
     (N.B. usage may not be directly done using a string literal e.g. `remoteFunction('exampleFunc')`, it may be using a variable, e.g. `const func = 'exampleFunc'; remoteFunction(func)`).

         -   Change usages to `runInBackground<T>` where `T` is this newly created interface.

-    -   Change the usages to not use `runInBackground` directly, but instead import from `src/util/remote-functions-background.ts` and use the created proxy object transpearently as if it was an object inheriting the concrete implementation, e.g. instead of `runInBackground('addBookmark`), it uses `bookmarks.addBookmark` where `bookmarks` is defined in `remote-functions-background.ts` in the same manner the others are.
+        -   Change the usages to not each call `runInBackground` to create the function directly, but rather import from `src/util/remote-functions-background.ts`.
+Using the created proxy object (returned from `runInBackground`) transparently as if it were a concrete implementation. e.g. instead of calling `runInBackground('addBookmark')(args)` from within some feature's functionality, it uses `bookmarks.addBookmark(args)` where `bookmarks` is assigned to the created proxy object in `remote-functions-background.ts`, in the same manner the others are.

 -   Test